The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 arcsec / pixel (lower = finer · higher = wider)

-Here’s how I interpret these charts in the real world—where framing drives both target selection and Image framing.
+Here’s how I interpret these charts in the real world—where framing drives both target selection and composition:

-These charts are where the portfolio stops being “four scopes” and starts being a deliberate coverage strategy.
+This is where the portfolio stops being “four scopes” and starts behaving like a deliberate coverage ladder.

-The WO132 is the true generalist in the lineup: it lives in the sweet spot where a lot of nebulae and medium-sized galaxies fit naturally, with enough scale to feel detailed without being constantly constrained by framing.
+WO132 is the true generalist.
+It lives in the sweet spot where a lot of nebulae and mid-sized galaxies fit naturally—detailed enough to feel “close,” but not so tight that framing becomes a constant constraint.

-And the FRA400 is the big-sky platform—large structures, full-region context, and fast, forgiving composition work,
+FRA400 is the big-sky platform: wide structures, full-region context, and fast, forgiving composition work.

 F) Camera capability (sensor class and what it implies)